🛠 Create Your Own - Contract Renewal Review Workflow

 Assign Phase Owners

-Provide the approval for the contract renewal/termination decision |
+- Approvals: Provide the approval for the contract renewal or termination decision.

-Carry out termination tasks, such as updating contract statuses/dates in Gatekeeper as well as real-world actions like serving written notice to the vendor. |
+- Terminate Current Agreement: Carry out termination tasks, such as updating contract statuses and dates in Gatekeeper, and real-world actions like serving written notice to the vendor.

-Finalise Renewal/Extension | Complete extension actions like updating statuses/dates, sending extension letters for eSign, or raising new POs. | None |
+- Finalise Renewal/Extension: Complete extension actions like updating statuses and dates, sending extension letters for eSign, or raising new POs.

 To assign owners: